 Nominating and Governance Committee.
 Our nominating and governance committee has three members, Dr. Alafi (Chairman), Dr. Lerner and Mr. Marcus.
 The nominating and governance committee's role and responsibilities are set forth in the nominating and governance committee's written charter and include evaluating and making recommendations to the full board of directors as to the size and composition of the board of directors and its committees, evaluating and making recommendations as to potential candidates, and evaluating current board members' performance.
-All members of the nominating and governance committee qualify as independent under the definition promulgated by The NASDAQ Stock Market.
+All members of the nominating and governance committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.

-If a stockholder wishes to nominate a candidate for director who is not to be included in our proxy statement, it must follow the procedures described in our By-Laws and in "Stockholder Proposals and Nominations for Director" at the end of this proxy statement.
+If a stockholder wishes to nominate a candidate for director who is not to be included in our proxy statement, it must follow the procedures described in our restated bylaws and in "Stockholder Proposals and Nominations for Director" at the end of this proxy statement.

 In addition, under our current corporate governance policies, the nominating and governance committee may consider candidates recommended by stockholders as well as from other sources such as other directors or officers, third party search firms or other appropriate sources.
-For all potential candidates, the nominating and governance committee may consider all factors it deems relevant, such as a candidate's personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry in which we operate, possible conflicts of interest, diversity, the extent to which the candidate would fill a present need on the board of directors, and concern for the long-term interests of the stockholders.
-In general, persons recommended by stockholders will be considered on the same basis as candidates from other sources.
-If a stockholder wishes to propose a candidate for consideration as a nominee by the nominating and governance committee under our corporate governance policies, it should submit recommendations for consideration in writing, addressed to the nominating and governance committee, care of our Corporate Secretary, at our principal offices.
-Submissions must be made by mail, courier or personal delivery; e-mailed submissions will not be considered.
-A nominating recommendation must be accompanied by the following information concerning each recommending stockholder:
+Once identified, the nominating and governance committee will evaluate a candidate's qualifications in accordance with our nominating and governance committee policy regarding qualifications of directors appended to our nominating and governance committee's written charter.
+For all potential candidates, the nominating and governance committee may consider all factors it deems relevant, such as a candidate's personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the biotechnology industry, possible conflicts of interest, diversity, the extent to which the candidate would fill a present need on the board of directors, and concern for the long-term interests of the stockholders.
+Our nominating and governance committee has not adopted a formal diversity policy in connection with the consideration of director nominations or the selection of nominees.
+However, the nominating and governance committee considers issues of diversity among its members in identifying and considering nominees for director, and will strive where appropriate to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity and country of citizenship on the board of directors and its committees.